File Organization Tips for Students on Mac

 The best file organization system for students on Mac is simple: one semester folder, one folder per course, and filenames that make assignments and notes obvious at a glance.
 If you make the system more complex than that, you probably will not keep using it.

 The mess usually comes from the same places every term: Downloads, screenshots, assignment drafts, lecture PDFs, and random files saved to Desktop.
 If screenshots, lecture PDFs, and assignment documents are a constant problem, Zush can help by renaming those files automatically instead of letting timestamp names pile up.
+If you also freelance on the side, the companion guide on organizing client files as a freelancer on Mac uses the same system adapted for paid work.

 Use a semester-first folder structure